wakkihaya/P300-muse/README.md

 2. Modify created CSV

 As a known bug, the created CSV file doesn't have column name `Marker` somehow.
-So, add the `Marker` column name to the CSV file.
+So, add the `Marker` column name to the CSV file, and remove a few sentences that don't include markers.

 3. Process your realtime data